Cat and Dog Training in Granger

 Fear of the Vet

-Another common source of anxiety is the vet clinic!
-Many dogs that are friendly and relaxed in other situations come to the clinic and suddenly are a nervous wreck.
+Another common source of anxiety is the animal hospital!
+Many dogs that are friendly and relaxed in other situations come to the animal hospital and suddenly are a nervous wreck.
 Some cower and hug the floor, others flail and thrash around, and some become aggressive.
 And what about the cats?
 It starts at home from the moment they see the carrier and their anxiety worsens in the car.

 Our goal is to make every trip to the vet a positive experience.
-We are firm believers in “low stress handling” (using gentle but firm, positive methods), using treats or toys to alleviate stress, and working diligently with sensitive animals to reduce their stress in the clinic.
-For animals that are very fearful of the clinic we recommend they actually come more frequently!
-We can provide you with tips to reduce anxiety and actively work with you to desensitize your pet to the veterinary hospital.
+We are firm believers in “low stress handling” (using gentle but firm, positive methods), using treats or toys to alleviate stress, and working diligently with sensitive animals to reduce their stress in the animal hospital.
+For animals that are very fearful of the hospital we recommend they actually come more frequently!
+We can provide you with tips to reduce anxiety and actively work with you to desensitize your pet to the animal hospital.